anywhichway/lmdb-oql/README.md

 # API

-`* db.delete().from(?...classes).where(?conditions:object)` - yields ids of deleted objects

-NOT YET IMPLEMENTED
+The `select` method is documented first because it illustrates the full range of argument surfaces also used in `delete`, `insert`, and `update`.
+After `select`, methods are documented in alphabetical order.

-`* db.select(?selector:object|function,?{class:constructor}).from(?...classes).where(?conditions:object)` - yields object representing join
+`* db.select(?selector:object|function,?{class:constructor}).from(...classes).where(?conditions:object)` - yields object representing join

 A generator function that selects instances across multiple classes based on a `conditions` object that can contain literals, regular expressions, functions, and joins.
 The `where` chained function optimizes the `conditions` and processes the most restrictive criteria first.

-THe returned value will be a class instance if only one class is provided in `from` and plain object if the selection is done across multiple classes unless a `class` is provided as an option to `select`.
-The `class` provided to `select` and used in `from` do not have to be declared using `defineSchema`, they will be automatically declared.
+The returned value will be a class instance if only one class is provided in `from` and plain object if the selection is done across multiple classes unless a `class` is provided to `selector`.
+A `class` provided to `select` and used in `from` does not have to be declared using `defineSchema`, it will be automatically declared and all top level properties will be indexed.
+If a schema has already been defined, it will be respected.
+The objects nested in the `conditions` object (see `where` below) do not have to be instances of their respective classes, it is their data values that matter.

 `selector(result:object)` - If selector is a function it takes an object representing the joined instances matching the `where` object.
 It can manipulate the object in any way it wishes.
 It defaults to `(value) => value`